MogilipalemHemanthKumar/Framework-for-Sentiment-Analysis-and-Text-Data-Analytics/README.md

+## Framework for Sentiment Analysis And Text Data Analytics

 Sentiment analysis involves the extraction and iden- tification of subjective information from textual content.
 It is a powerful tool that can be used to understand customer